 My teaching experience is broad, and I have consistently taken on new challenges and opportunities for growth.
 I've taught courses in college algebra, liberal arts math, calculus, linear algebra, discrete mathematics, intro to proof, abstract algebra, the history of mathematics, and computational commutative algebra.
 Recently I've taught intro statistics, applied statistical models, and econometrics.

-I have been convinced for a while that the best way to learn is by doing, and thus my courses all involve some sort of active/inquiry-based learning.
+All of my courses involve some sort of active/inquiry-based learning, and most involve some form of mastery grading.
 One of the things increasingly occupying my mind is how to make the switch from the familiar passive pedagogies (e.g., lecture) to a more active pedagogy both comfortable and engaging to the students.